AGU-Data/agu-data.github.io/_resources/agu-data-software-sharing-guidance.md

     2. GOOD OPTION: Cite files (e.g., scripts, descriptive detail) in an appropriate repository that support evaluating the research and provide the details behind the tables and figures.
     3. ACCEPTABLE OPTION: Provide the necessary information for transparency and traceability of the analysis using your community standards or guidance.
 5. **Model Output Data.**
-    1. If model output is instrumental to evaluating the research, particularly with respect to producing manuscript figures or tables, then deposit the necessary model output in a community accepted, trusted repository (See [Commonly Used Repositories](#appendix) for examples).
+    1. If model output is instrumental to evaluating the research, particularly with respect to producing manuscript figures or tables, then deposit the necessary model output in a community accepted, trusted repository.
 There are currently limited resources for preserving files of very large size.
 However, selecting adequate output to produce manuscript figures and tables is generally much more manageable and is sufficient to meet the needs of replicability.

 AGU journals strongly prefer the publication of free and open-source software to ensure the replicability of results by readers.